jdnmiguel/Applied-ML/README.md

-# Introduction to Machine Learning for Economists
+# Introduction to R and Machine Learning for Economists
 This repository contains the teaching material of the introduction to R and machine learning course [Mathilde Col](https://mathildecol.github.io) and I are teaching at the University of Addis Ababa.

 ## Course description